What if you want to automate the way your readers are notified of your new blog posts?

 - How to Auto-tweet your post using Feedburner?

-If you want to provide your readers new content as soon as you hit the Publish button, then an option to subscribe by Feedburner is not a bad idea.
+If you want to provide your readers with new content as soon as you hit the Publish button, then an option to subscribe by Feedburner is not a bad idea.